cambridge-mlg/Progressive-Tempering-Sampler-with-Diffusion/README.md

 ## Contact

-For questions or feedback, feel free to open an issue or contact the authors.
+For questions or feedback, feel free to open an issue or contact the corresponding authors.

 ---